JeffSabol/Tap-A-Dot/README.md

 Tap-A-Dot is a simple game built with Phaser and http-server that challenges you to tap as many dots as you can in a limited amount of time.
 This game was my first attempt at developing a game using Phaser, and it was a fun and educational experience.
 As of 2/22/2023 I am not finished yet and I still have a bunch of planned ideas.

 ## How to Play

+Go to your directory included the game files

 First install http-server via npm by running:

 `npm install --global http-server`

+Then run:

+`http-server`

-In a web browser by navigating to http://localhost:8080/ Click the "Play Now" button to start the game.
+In a web browser nagivate to http://localhost:8080/

+Click the "Play Now" button to start the game.

-Tap the dots as quickly as possible to score points while avoiding bad dots (skull and bombs).
+Tap the dots as quickly as possible to score points while avoiding bad dots (skull and bomb).

 The game ends after the time runs out, and your final score will be displayed.

 ## Technologies Used